mcintosh1775/mcintosh1775.github.io/content/episodes/episode-220-transcript.md

 [00:00:00] McIntosh:

-Welcome back to Satoshi's Plebs for episode two twenty.
+Welcome back to Satoshi's Plebs for episode 220.
 I'm Macintosh.

 [00:00:06] Kenshin:

-And I am Ken Shin.
+And I am Kenshin.
 Yeah.
 And today we're sorry.
 Yes.
 And today we're tackling one of the most critical aspects of Bitcoin's of custody

 [00:00:16] McIntosh: